-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 Asked if there had been any bad influences in her life (including, it went without saying, him), Monjack replied, "I don't know why anyone would think that.
 She found love.
 We found love.
 Brittany didn't get to where Brittany was with anyone controlling her...Brittany was Brittany."

-In January 2010, Monjack and Sharon Murphy sat down with Larry King.
+In January 2010, Monjack and Sharon sat down with Larry King.

 "You want to know what broke Brittany Murphy's heart?
-Hollywood broke Brittany Murphy's heart," Monjack said on CNN's Larry King Live.
+Hollywood broke Brittany Murphy's heart," Monjack said on Larry King Live.
 Asked how they were holding up, he said, "I don't think I am.
 I don't think either of us are."

 "You wake up in the morning and it's like a rebirth," Monjack said. "...Your dreams, be they good or bad, when you wake up and I reach out to touch or hold my wife and she isn't there."

-He also continued to insist that Murphy didn't suffer from anorexia, a rumor that had plagued her for years, and she was not using illegal drugs.
+He also continued to insist that Brittany didn't suffer from anorexia, a rumor that had plagued her for years, and she was not using illegal drugs.

 On Feb.
 25, 2010, Murphy's death was officially ruled an accident, caused by pneumonia, anemia and multiple drug intoxication.
 Her type of severe iron deficiency, the autopsy report explained, "leads to a weakened state of health and would increase her vulnerability to infection."